MERLIN

 MERLIN [CNES]

-MERLIN (Methane Remote Sensing Lidar Mission) is a joint CNES and DLR satellite mission dedicated to the measurements of the green house gas Methane (CH4).
-It is planned to launch the satellite in the time frame of 2016 with at least 3 years of operation in space.
+It is planned to launch the satellite in the time frame of 2019 with at least 3 years of operation in space.
 Germany will contribute by providing the instrument payload, a Methane Integrated Path Differential Absorption (IPDA) LIDAR.
-France will be the mission prime and will contribute by the enhanced version of its space-proven satellite platform Myriade and will operate the satellite.
+France will be the mission prime and will contribute by the enhanced version of its space-proven satellite platform Myriade-Evolutions and will operate the satellite.
 Both countries will establish a joint data processing chain to provide the science community with the mission data.

 Nation: Germany, France